EricMFink/CivPro/_pages/syllabus.md

 Your final grade for the term will be based on the assigned Click & Learn lessons (20%) and a final exam (80%):

 - The Click & Learn lessons are intended to help you review & assess your understanding of the topics covered.
-The Schedule & Assignments section below lists the Click & Learn assignments for each part of the course.
-You may complete these at your own pace, as long as you complete them all before the date of the Final Exam.
-You may redo them as many times as you like  your grade will be based on your highest score for each assigned lesson.
+The Schedule & Assignments section below lists the corresponding Click & Learn unit for each part of the course.
+Required lessons within each unit are indicated in Click & Learn by a due date of December 1.
+Subject to that deadline, you may complete the lessons at your own pace.
+You may redo them as many times as you like; your grade will be based on your highest score for each lesson.
 - The final exam (closed-book/closed-note) will consist of essay and short-answer questions.
 You will take the final exam at the Law School during the Fall Term exam period (date & time TBA).
 Sample essay questions (with model answers) from past years are posted on the [course website](https://www.emfink.net/CivPro/exams/).

 ### Attendance